EmincanY/AI-Agents/README.md

 # AI-AGENTS

-This repository contains a collection of AI projects focusing on different aspects of artificial intelligence, natural language processing, and machine learning.
+This repository contains a collection of AI projects focusing on different aspects of artificial intelligence, agent systems, and tool integration.
 Each project demonstrates various implementations and use cases of AI technologies.

 ## Projects